-She spun around, and walked in the house.
+She spun around, and walked into the house.

 We stood stone-like as we watched her go.
 Grief and anger overwhelmed me.
 I longed to kill the man standing before me who defiled my sister.

 Gersham gazed at us through slitted eyes, one blue, inherited from the Roman who visited his mother one day, the other hazel.
 The eyes told the story of the day on the road when big boys beat the smaller boy.
 The young devils punished him for his mother’s profession.
 They only stabbed the circle of color in his eye, missing the black center.
 His vision survived, but the hazel eye didn’t return to blue.
 Gersham went nowhere alone after that.
 He found two large young boys as troubled as he, and they became inseparable.
 Now they protected him from us.

 Later if we met Mary in public, we turned our backs to her.
 She slid past us with face fixed on the ground, or walked across the street.